munresearch/munresearch/README.md

 The website will retrieve the top 6 search results from different sources and display them in the table.
 It will also retrieve information about the country and display it in the table.

+This project was used as the framework for the development of the MUNify app's research bot, which can be installed from Google's Play Store [here](https://play.google.com/store/apps/details?id=com.munify.munify).

 ## APIs Used
 - Google Search API
 - World Bank API